Maintenance for Commercial Kitchens

 Grease Traps and Grease Removal Systems

-This will ensure there is sufficient water in your grease trap or Grease Removal Unit for it to operate effectively.
+This will ensure there is sufficient water in your grease trap or grease removal unit for it to operate effectively.

-Toilets and Wash Hand Basins
+Toilets and Hand Wash Basins

 Biological Dosing Systems